Towards Automated Semantic Interpretability in Reinforcement Learning via Vision-Language Models: Experiments

-For this step, we utilize claude-3.5-sonnet-20241022, the current state-of-the-art in code generation.
+For this step, we utilize \texttt{claude-3.5-sonnet-20241022}, one of the leading models in code generation.
 To address common challenges with VLM-generated code, such as non-functionality or runtime errors, we query the VLM 50 times using the same prompt (temperature = 0 for reproducibility) and select the most reliable feature extraction code through majority voting.

+Since code generation depends on segmentation quality $\mathcal{S}$, we further evaluate segmentation performance.
+Among the evaluated environments, Skiing presented the greatest difficulty for VLM-based segmentation labeling, and we therefore selected it for detailed analysis.
+On 100 sampled images, segmentation achieves high overall accuracy (Table~\ref{tab:confusion_ratio}) but includes imperfect cases where the skier is partially or entirely missed (Fig.~\ref{fig:image_segmentation_example_skiing}).
+Despite such errors present in our in-context-learning examples (Fig.~\ref{fig:image_segmentation_example_skiing}), the generated code remains effective, demonstrating the robustness of our framework as long as a subset of segments is correctly labeled.

 The generated codes are evaluated on a randomly collected dataset of 100 images and filtered based on the following criteria: (1) the code must compile and execute successfully and (2) it must produce diverse feature outputs rather than constant or repetitive values across the dataset.
 Candidates producing identical outputs are grouped into clusters, and the largest cluster is chosen as the final feature extraction code.
-Table \ref{tab:prompting_statistics} presents statistics from this process, including code failure rates, exclusions due to constant outputs, and majority selection coverage.
-The majority selection coverage appears low because features related to relative distances are normalized differently, while features related to object positions remain identical.

-It is important to note that while Step 1, which generates $\mathcal{G}_s$ for feature extraction from a single image frame, is essential for all tasks, Step 2, which generates $\mathcal{G}_m$ for feature extraction across multiple image frames, is only necessary when the task’s features depend on temporal information.
-In the Boxing environment, the feature space does not depend on temporal inference, making Step 2 unnecessary.
-Consequently, Step 2 is marked as empty for Boxing in Table \ref{tab:prompting_statistics}.
-However, the VLM was still queried 50 times, and in all 50 cases, it successfully determined that no code generation was needed, achieving a 100\% success rate under this metric.